 “The validity and therefore, the enforceability of a non-competition provision is largely predicated upon the reasonableness and specificity of its terms, primarily, the duration of the restriction and its geographic scope.”
 Empiregas, Inc. of Kosciusko v.
 Bain, 599 So.2d 971, 975 (Miss.1992).

 How far and how long the contract prohibits competition is thus the key to determining reasonableness.
 Non-competition agreements are valid only “within such territory and during such time as may be reasonably necessary for the protection of the employer or principal, without imposing undue hardship on the employee or agent.”
 Id.

-If you are considering a non-competition agreement for employees or key members of your team, or if you are facing a challenge to the enforceability of an existing agreement, you should consult with an experienced Mississippi business lawyer who can work with you to ensure that your valuable corporate assets are thoroughly and effectively protected.
+If your business is considering drafting a non-competition agreement for employees or key members of your team, or if you are facing a challenge to the enforceability of an existing agreement, you should consult with an experienced Mississippi business lawyer who can work with you to ensure that your valuable corporate assets are thoroughly and effectively protected.

 Rushing & Guice, P.L.L.C.: Mississippi and Gulf Coast Business Lawyers

 At Rushing & Guice, experienced business counsel is a phone call away.
-Call us at (228) 374-2313 or fill out our online form to arrange for a free, limited initial consultation.
-We look forward to hearing from you, and look forward to the opportunity to serve as your attorneys.
+Call us at (228) 374-2313 or fill out our online form to arrange for an initial consultation.
+We look forward to hearing from you and look forward to the opportunity to serve as your attorneys.

 This website has been prepared by Rushing & Guice, P.L.L.C. for informational purposes only and does not, and is not intended to, constitute legal advice.
 The information is not provided in the course of an attorney-client relationship and is not intended to substitute for legal advice from an attorney licensed in your jurisdiction.